Skip to content

 • One free US, Canadian, or toll-free number per user

-• Call recordings (upgrade required)
+• Automatic call recordings (upgrade required)

 • Integrations with Slack, Microsoft 365, Salesforce, Zendesk, and other CRMs (upgrade required)